 Step One: Approval from Department, Division and AA (October-January)

-RISD faculty members prepare and submit the course proposal for review in the late fall of the previous academic year (for a Winter session travel course planned to be offered in 2019, the course proposal must be prepared in Fall 2017) as part of the course table.
+RISD faculty members prepare and submit the course proposal for review in the late fall of the previous academic year (for a Wintersession travel course planned to be offered in 2020, the course proposal must be prepared during Fall 2018 as part of the regular department’s course table.)

-RISD Faculty submit to the Dept Head the following materials:
+RISD Faculty submit to the Department Head the following materials:

 If the Department Head approves, the department will send all materials to the Dean’s office for their review and approval.
 If Dean approves, the Dean’s office will submit to Academic Administration all of the above listed materials.
 Academic Administration approves/does not approve based on available TU budget and contractual compliance confirmation.

-Academic Administration provides the Wintersession Committee Members with all submission materials to review.
-In the March / April meetings, the Committee review and approve all travel courses for following WS.
+Academic Administration provides the Wintersession Faculty Committee with all submission materials to review by February, 2019.
+In the March meeting, the Committee review and approve all travel courses for following WS.
 The review focuses on: appropriate faculty + 2nd responsible adult, course proposal and its alignment with location/site of course, budget, and syllabus + itinerary.

 Step Three: Approval confirmation (April-May)